-And though you might not see indicators of your own children’s sexuality for a few years, Pulice notes that the population of adults who identify as LGBTQ has grown significantly in the past five years, with millennials beings almost twice as likely to identify.
-This means the chances of your child having a best friend who is part of the LGBTQ community is highly likely.
+And though you might not yet see indicators of your own child’s gender identity or sexual orientation, Pulice notes that the population of adults who identify as LGBTQ has grown significantly in the past five years, with millennials beings almost twice as likely to identify as queer or non-cisgendered.
+This means the chances of your child being part of (or at least having a best friend who is part of) the LGBTQ community is highly likely.

-While you might not need to start explaining gender differences and the freedom of expression when your babe is still in the womb, Pulice says it’s never too early to help your children navigate this sometimes confusing topic.
-"Until around age 3, girls and boys are androgynous, or gender fluid, able to play and ‘try on’ gendered roles and dress without needing to choose,” she explains.
+Pulice says it’s never too early to help your children navigate the sometimes confusing topics of gender and sexuality.
+“Until around age 3, girls and boys are androgynous, or gender fluid, able to play and ‘try on’ gendered roles and dress without needing to choose,” she explains.
 “Allowing them to experiment and accept the easy movement of a boy playing a princess or a girl playing a cowboy without reacting is important.
 Follow their lead, and if they ask why-questions, help them appreciate people for who they are.”

-Instead of just telling, showing your kids how many others support the LGBTQ community and demonstrating how their actions can impact change will help them better understand the importance of being an activist.
-Daniel S. Sokal, a psychotherapist and parent-child relationship expert, recommends finding an organization, either nationally or locally, that welcomes families with kids of all ages with open arms, such as Parents and Friends of Lesbians and Gays and Genders and Sexualities Alliance Network.
+Instead of just telling, showing your kids how many others support the LGBTQ community and demonstrating how their actions can enact change will help them better understand the importance of being an activist.
+Daniel S. Sokal, a psychotherapist and parent-child relationship expert, recommends finding an organization, either nationally or locally, that welcomes families with kids of all ages, such as Parents and Friends of Lesbians and Gays and Genders and Sexualities Alliance Network.

-Another avenue Sokal suggests exploring is encouraging your kids to write to politicians in their community and explain how laws can impact those who are discriminated against.
-This can be done in the comfort of your home and help facilitate a conversation.
+Another avenue Sokal suggests exploring is encouraging your kids to write to politicians in their community and explain how laws can hurt those who are discriminated against.
+After all, that’s a powerful form of activism you can all do right at home.